awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

 ### Upgrade the pipeline of project

+!!! info "Important"

+    If you encounter any issues during the upgrade process, refer to [Troubleshooting][troubleshooting] for more information.

 1. Log in to the web console of the solution.
-2. Verify the solution version at the right-bottom of the page starting with `v1.1.0`.
-If not, you can force reload the page to recheck it.
-3. Go to **Projects**, and choose the project to be upgraded.
+2. Go to **Projects**, and choose the project to be upgraded.
-4. Click on `project id` or **View Details** button, which will direct to the pipeline detail page.
+3. Click on `project id` or **View Details** button, which will direct to the pipeline detail page.
-5. In the project details page, click on the **Upgrade** button
+4. In the project details page, click on the **Upgrade** button
-6. You will be prompted to confirm the upgrade action.
+5. You will be prompted to confirm the upgrade action.
-7. Click on **Confirm**, the pipeline will be in `Updating` status.
+6. Click on **Confirm**, the pipeline will be in `Updating` status.

 You can view the status of the pipeline in the solution console in the **Status** column.
-You should receive an `Active` status after a few minutes.

-If you encounter any issues during the upgrade process, please refer to the [troubleshooting page][troubleshooting].
+After a few minutes, you can receive an Active status.

 ## Post-Upgrade Actions